What is it? How Does it Work?

 There have always been healers using the benefits of essential oils by making poultices, salves, and medicinal teas from the raw plants.

-Plant medicine was the only medicine used for thousands of years until the pharmaceutical industry began to provide other options in the 1880s when they discovered “petrochemicals” (a chemical obtained from petroleum and natural gas) and started to manufacture pharmaceutical drugs.
+Plant medicine (or plant based therapy) was the only medicine used for thousands of years until the pharmaceutical industry began to provide other options in the 1880s when they created “petrochemicals” (a chemical obtained from petroleum and natural gas) and started to manufacture pharmaceutical drugs.

 An oil is “essential” in the sense that it contains the “essence of” the plant’s fragrance—the characteristic fragrance of the plant from which it is derived.
 The term essential used here does not mean indispensable.